Gross Income

 MAGI = AGI + Certain Tax Breaks

-For instance, MAGI, as defined under the Affordable Care Act, otherwise known as Obamacare, adds back to AGI nontaxable Social Security benefits, tax-exempt interest, and excluded foreign earned income and deducted housing expenses to determine if the taxpayer is eligible for Medicaid or tax credits for health insurance premiums for insurance bought through the new healthcare exchanges.
+For instance, MAGI, as defined under the Affordable Care Act, also called Obamacare, adds back to AGI nontaxable Social Security benefits, tax-exempt interest, and excluded foreign earned income and deducted housing expenses to determine if the taxpayer is eligible for Medicaid or tax credits for health insurance premiums for insurance bought through the new healthcare exchanges.
 IRC § 36B(d)(2)(B)

 Ordinary Income, Capital Gains, and Recovery of Capital